Mesaconitine

 This is due to the elimination of the inactivation of voltage-gated Na+ channels.
-Because of the massive influx of Na+, excitation is replaced by complete inexcitability of nerve cells.
+Because of the massive influx of Na^{+}, excitation is replaced by complete inexcitability of nerve cells.
 Alkaloids of Aconitum sp. cause the release of dopamine from dopaminergic neurons; then an excessive amount of extracellular dopamine creates a load on the antioxidant systems of cells and induces apoptosis of neurons.
 They are known cardiotoxins and neurotoxins, and also have embryotoxicity and cytotoxicity.
 They have a large number of defects, such as known cardiotoxins and neurotoxins, and also exhibit embryotoxicity and cytotoxicity.

 Mesaconitine activates inhibitory noradrenergic neurones of descending inhibitory pathways.
 Mesaconitine is capable of evoking a long-lasting excitatory action at a low concentration, a depressant action at high concentrations and biphasic effects in an intermediate concentration range, probably via the involvement of the noradrenergic system.
 The biphasic effect observed during application of 30 and 100 nM mesaconitine is similar to the action of noradrenaline in the rat hippocampal CA1 region (Hippocampal subfields).

-by itself, the alkaloid has been found in Aconitum jaluense, Aconitum japonicum and other organisms.
+Mesaconitine has been found in Aconitum jaluense, Aconitum japonicum, and other organisms.

 Mesaconitine poisoning

+Mesaconitine is characterized by extremely high toxicity, manifested in extremely low values of the median lethal dose (LD_{50}) for rodents in the range of 0.068–1.90 mg/kg, with the greatest biological activity observed with intravenous and intraperitoneal routes of administration.

 Mesaconitine poisoning affects multiple organ systems, with symptoms typically appearing within minutes to a few hours of exposure.
 The clinical picture includes a combination of severe neurological, gastrointestinal, and cardiovascular effects.
 The poisoning can occur from ingesting aconite plants mistakenly or from the improper use of herbal medicines containing the toxin.